ats-tandjoeng7/ucb-data-analytics-2022-team-project/README.md

 - Completed final tuning of the four ensemble learning models for predicting churn rate of customers based on bank customers' involvement.
 I also performed the code refactoring, so that our team could run and compare several ML models more efficiently, including two reusable functions for generating summary statistics tables and precision-recall curves ([BankCustomerChurn_ModelSelection.ipynb](./BankCustomerChurn_ModelSelection.ipynb)).
 - Helped summarizing the summary statistics table, feature importances, and defined which ML model our team should pursue.
 - Created the summary and visualization of our model selection and prediction results.
-- Final touches on our team project GitHub repo and prettifying our README.md doc prior to the final release.
+- Final touches on our team project GitHub repo, prettifying our README.md doc prior to the final release, and presentation slides.

 ## References